loksangho/loksangho.github.io/_posts/2020-10-08-animated-short-robot-s-warmth.md

   title: 'Animated Short: Robot''s Warmth'
   content: "<h1>Animated Short: Robot's Warmth</h1><p>Title: Robot’s Warmth<br>Software:
     Maya, Substance Painter, Substance Designer, Shotgun<br>Year created: 2020<br>Category:
-    Animated Short<br>Brief: Create an animated short</p><p>My friend showed me a Youtube video which inspired me to create this animated short.
-Since we were in COVID-19 lockdown I wanted to use my time effectively.
-The process involved storyboarding, character modelling and rigging, animatic and previz, asset modelling, animation, compositing and rendering.
-I found animation the most challenging.
-Rendering also was a challenging part of this production as I wanted to minimise the incurred costs of using the render farm.</p>"
+    Animated Short<br>Brief: Create an animated short</p><p>I worked in a group of 8 people to create this animated short.
+The chosen idea (Robot’s Warmth) was based on the idea of another student, I was responsible for Character Modelling and Rigging, Environment Design, and Animation.
+This was challenging as it was the first animated short that I worked on as a group, and it involved coordination and discussion.
+I received a high grade for this subject and I was happy with the outcome of the project.</p>"
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2020/10/17/env5.png"